Bangladesh Army University of Engineering & Technology: Faculties and departments

 There are currently 5 engineering and 3 non-engineering departments running under 4 faculties at BAUET.
 These departments mostly offer undergraduate programs as of now with a plan of offering more post-graduate and research programs in the near future.
 There are also plans to establish more engineering and non-engineering departments under new faculties within the shortest possible time.
-All of the academic programs of BAUET are approved by the UGC.
+All of the programs of BAUET are approved by the UGC.
 The structure of the faculties and offered degrees are as follows: